 Sign 2: Autoimmune Conditions

-Research by Dr. Alessio Fasano and others has established that increased intestinal permeability is a precondition for the development of autoimmune disease (in genetically susceptible individuals).
-If you have been diagnosed with an autoimmune condition — including Hashimoto's thyroiditis, rheumatoid arthritis, type 1 diabetes, celiac disease, or lupus — there is a strong possibility that intestinal permeability plays a role.
+Research led by Alessio Fasano and others has proposed that increased intestinal permeability is one of the contributing factors in the development of autoimmune disease in genetically susceptible individuals, alongside a genetic predisposition and an environmental trigger.
+If you have been diagnosed with an autoimmune condition — including Hashimoto's thyroiditis, rheumatoid arthritis, type 1 diabetes, celiac disease, or lupus — barrier function is one of the gut-related factors a practitioner may consider.
+This is a model of biological mechanism rather than a guarantee that addressing the gut will resolve an established autoimmune condition.
+We cover this relationship in more depth in our article on the gut-autoimmune connection.

 Sign 3: Chronic Skin Issues